Tools

 2. Template Literal Handlers

-Return HTML directly to create interactive widgets in ChatGPT.
-When you return HTML and include OpenAI metadata, xmcp automatically generates a widget resource.
+Return HTML directly to create interactive widgets. xmcp automatically generates the widget resource.

 src/tools/show-chart.ts